kubernetes/website/content/en/blog/_posts/2018-07-24-kubevirt-crds-for-virtualization.md

 The Kubernetes core apis have the ability to support multiple versions for a single object type and perform conversions between those versions.
 This gives the Kubernetes core apis a path for advancing the v1alpha1 version of an object to a v1beta1 version and so forth.

-Unfortunately in Kubernetes 1.10, CRDs do not have support for multiple versions.
-This means when we want to progress a CRD from kubevirt.io/v1alpha1 to kubevirt.io/v1beta1, the only path currently available to us is to backup our CRD objects, delete the registered CRD from Kubernetes, register a new CRD with the updated version, convert the backed up CRD objects to the new version, and finally post the migrated CRD objects back to the cluster.
+Prior to Kubernetes 1.11, CRDs did not not have support for multiple versions.
+This meant when we wanted to progress a CRD from kubevirt.io/v1alpha1 to kubevirt.io/v1beta1, the only path available to was to backup our CRD objects, delete the registered CRD from Kubernetes, register a new CRD with the updated version, convert the backed up CRD objects to the new version, and finally post the migrated CRD objects back to the cluster.

-That strategy is not a viable option for us.
+That strategy was not exactly a viable option for us.

-Luckily, while we don’t currently have a complete solution in place to handle CRDs with multiple versions, there is [work underway to rectify this issue in Kubernetes](https://github.com/kubernetes/features/issues/544).
-Looking at the Kubernetes 1.11 release notes, the [initial steps](https://github.com/kubernetes/kubernetes/pull/63830) have already been taken to kick off this feature.
-CRDs with multiple versions will be supported soon and we look forward to taking advantage of that feature as soon as it lands.
+Fortunately thanks to some recent [work to rectify this issue in Kubernetes](https://github.com/kubernetes/features/issues/544), the latest Kubernetes v1.11 now supports [CRDs with multiple versions](https://github.com/kubernetes/kubernetes/pull/63830).
+Note however that this initial multi version support is limited.
+While a CRD can now have multiple versions, the feature does not currently contain a path for performing conversions between versions.
+In KubeVirt, the lack of conversion makes it difficult us to evolve our api as we progress versions.
+Luckily, support for conversions between versions is underway and we look forward to taking advantage of that feature once it lands in a future Kubernetes release.